 Tables 7 shows the Minimum Inhibitory Concentration (MIC) of neem and lemon crude extracts.
 The MIC of neem crude extract was 100mg/mL for all test isolates and 50 mg/ml for the crude lemon extract.

-Table 7: Minimum Inhibitory Concentration of test isolates
+Table 7: Minimum Inhibitory Concentration of Test Isolates